a collection of shitty poems and feverish thoughts

 he bends over with a hacking cough

-when he sees the light he jumps
+when he sees the glow he jumps

 scared, sick, shivering cold